roshanghogale/Admin-of-notification-copy/README.md

 2. Create a feature branch
 3. Make your changes
 4. Test thoroughly
-5. Submit a pull request# Admin-of-notifications
+5. Submit a pull request
-# Admin-of-notifications